SU-CS308-22FA/Team27_Oneplayer/README.md

 - How to report a bug: If someones find a bug, they can report the bugs using github issues page and creating new issue.
 - Known Bugs:

-1)After signing up, there is a register button to create an account again.
+1) After signing up, there is a register button to create an account again.

 2) There is no manager login right now.